Using the ModSeqR package

 c_counts and c_frac).
 Optional

-chrs, samples, and min_num_calls
+samples, and min_num_calls let you filter

-let you filter chromosomes, samples, and minimum coverage per
+chromosomes, samples, and minimum coverage per position.

 # Minimal usage: default m/h classes